Suldaan Said Ahmed

-Suldaan Said Ahmed (b.
-12 February 1993) is a Finnish politician who is a member of the Parliament of Finland and the Helsinki City Council for the Left Alliance.
-Said Ahmed is the first Somalian-born member of the Finnish parliament.
+Suldaan Said Ahmed (born 12 February 1993) is a Finnish politician who is a member of the Helsinki City Council for the Left Alliance.
+Said Ahmed served as a Member of the Finnish Parliament for Helsinki from September 2021 to April 2023, and is the first Somalian-born member of the Finnish parliament.
 In July 2022, Said Ahmed was appointed Finland's Minister for Foreign Affairs' Special Representative on Peace Mediation in the Horn of Africa.
+Since April 2023, he has also been a member of the Peace Mediation Roster of the Ministry of Foreign Affairs.